spiroid/lateralthoughts.github.com/README.md

 ## Deploying

 :exclamation: Be sure you know what you're doing.
+:poop: Do not push `generated` to this branch please :poop:

 ```
  # push your changes (not the generated ones) BEFORE, and then: